mundschenk-at/wp-typography/readme.txt

 == Installation ==

+1. Log in to WordPress as an administrator
+2. Go to `Plugins > Add New` and search for `wp-Typography`
+3. Click `install` next to the wp-Typography plugin description
+4. Click the `Install Now` button in the pop-up window
+5. After the plugin is installed, click the `Activate Plugin` link
+6. Go to `Settings > wp-Typography` to set your preferences

+Alternately, you may manually upload the plugin by following the following instructions:

+1. Go to [http://wordpress.org/extend/plugins/wp-typography/](http://wordpress.org/extend/plugins/wp-typography/), and click the `Download` button
+2. Unzip the `wp-Typography.x.x.zip` file
-1. Upload the `wp-typography` folder to the `/wp-content/plugins/` directory
+3. Using your favored FTP client, upload the `wp-typography` folder to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+4. Log in to WordPress as an administrator
+5. Go to `Plugins > Installed`, locate the plugin and click the related `Activate` link.
-3. Go to the wp-Typography settings page (`/wp-admin/options-general.php?page=wp-typography`), and set your preferences
+6. Go to `Settings > wp-Typography` to set your preferences

 == Frequently Asked Questions ==